-Estoppel certificates have information about obligations and expenses that the owner of a property is responsible for.
-Other information that the certificate provides includes: whether the association(s)must approve the new owner, special assessments, and all sub-associations.
+Estoppel certificates have information about obligations and expenses for which the owner of a property is responsible.
+Other information that the certificate provides includes whether the association(s)must approve the new owner, special assessments, and all sub-associations.
 It also details any amount still due to the association(s) and any violations of their bylaws.

 If the property you’re purchasing is part of an association of any kind (Condominium or Homeowners), you’ll need an estoppel letter (also called an estoppel certificate) before you close your home.
 The estoppel letter shows any charges or fees due to the association.
 That balance can include legal fees, violations of the agreement, past due assessments, special assessments, and more.
 A good estoppel search will find these letters for all associations attached to the property (there can be more than one).

 Yes, we provide contact information to the relevant HOA’s.

 To obtain the estoppel letter/certificate from the relevant associations, we will need the name of the association(s) that cover the property in question.
 If you have additional contact information, please provide it so that we may provide you with faster service.
 If there are multiple associations, please include all of them within the search request form.